Fortress Biotech Inc. (FBIO) Reveals an Earnings Mystery

 FBIO’s Market Performance

-FBIO stocks went up by 7.94% for the week, with a monthly jump of 4.62% and a quarterly performance of -6.08%, while its annual performance rate touched -13.71%.
-The volatility ratio for the week stands at 4.12% while the volatility levels for the past 30 days are set at 4.26% for Fortress Biotech Inc..
-The simple moving average for the period of the last 20 days is 8.27% for FBIO stocks with a simple moving average of -0.57% for the last 200 days.
+FBIO stocks went down by -12.99% for the week, with a monthly drop of -9.14% and a quarterly performance of -14.21%, while its annual performance rate touched -23.57%.
+The volatility ratio for the week stands at 7.12% while the volatility levels for the past 30 days are set at 5.19% for Fortress Biotech Inc..
+The simple moving average for the period of the last 20 days is -8.07% for FBIO stocks with a simple moving average of -15.59% for the last 200 days.

 Analysts’ Opinion of FBIO